-Undesirable Elements began in the Fall of 1992 in a dimly lit gallery, scattered spotlights and seven people in a circle.
-Audience members gathered at Artists Space in Lower Manhattan to witness a live performance to go with a visual arts installation created by Ping Chong called A Facility for The Channeling and Containment of Undesirable Elements.
+Undesirable Elements began in the Fall of 1992 in a dimly lit gallery, with scattered spotlights and seven people in a circle.
+Audience members gathered at Artists Space in Lower Manhattan to witness a live performance accompanying a visual arts installation created by Ping Chong called A Facility for The Channeling and Containment of Undesirable Elements.

 The performance invited a diverse group of participants (Cochise Anderson, Eva Gasteazoro, Emerald Trinket Monsod, Hiromi Sakamoto, Tania Salmen, Regine Anna Seckinger and Olga Kyrychenko Shuhan) to share their life experiences, challenging who may be perceived as “undesirable elements” in an age of Reaganomics and neoliberalism.
 An inspired audience member watching the piece wanted to bring it to their hometown in Cleveland.
-Rather than touring the piece, Ping Chong created a new work with local participants, thus catalyzing a now longstanding form of interview-based theater that has become an essential platform of Ping Chong and Company’s work.
+Rather than touring the piece, Ping Chong created a new work with local participants.
+Thus Undesirable Elements was catalyzed into a now longstanding form of interview-based theater that has become an essential platform of Ping Chong and Company’s work.

 “The process is deceptively simple.” says Ping Chong in his artist statement for Undesirable Elements.
 “I interview people within a community who come from different cultures — broadly defined.
 I ask them about where they are from, the history of their cultures, their experiences living in the community where we are making the piece.
 From these interviews I weave a performance text that the individuals perform as an ensemble.”